iPhone → Mac

 Works from anywhere, end-to-end encrypted.

-A phone is the device most likely to be on a network you do not control — cellular on the train, the hotel’s Wi-Fi, a conference’s captive portal.
-Remio is built for exactly that, with no router homework and no account standing between you and your Mac.
+A phone is the device most likely to be on a network you don't control — cellular on the train, the hotel's Wi-Fi, a conference's captive portal.
+Remio is built for exactly that, with no router homework.

 01